mourtallah/mourtallah.github.io/gdi-intro-python/set3/slides/part1.md

 ##What is programming?</h3>
 @@@

-<p> Designing and building executable instructions for that instructs a computer to accomplish a specific task. </p>  <!-- .element: class="fragment" -->
+<p> Designing and building executable instructions that instructs a computer to accomplish a specific task. </p>  <!-- .element: class="fragment" -->

 <p> Programming code is human readable whereas computers only understand zero's and one's! </p> <!-- .element: class="fragment" -->